harvard-lil/capstone/capstone/capweb/templates/api.md

 For any given term, this endpoint returns a year-by-year list of:
 {: class="mb-0" }

-* the number of cases in which that term appears
+* the number of cases in which that term appears, and the total number of cases
-* the number of times that term appears in all cases
-* the total number of cases
-{: add_list_class="bullets mt-0" }
+* the number of times that term appears in all cases, and the total number of terms {: add_list_class="bullets mt-0" }

 If you set the optional `jurisdiction` parameter, your results will be limited to a specific jurisdiction.